 Minimalist in its nature, Last Light doesn’t overload the player with information or hold their hand at all.
 It’s a difficult FPS featuring different ways to approach situations, as well as the ability to customise your weapons and change the ending depending on your actions in the game.
 A sequel, Metro: Exodus, is on its ways next year and with the Redux version of Last Light often being bundled with 2033 at a cheap price, you have no excuses not to check it out.

 Developer: Telltale Games Publisher: Telltale Games

-If we’re talking about a particular season of Telltale’s The Walking Dead, though its fourth is already showing a lot of promise.
+If we’re talking about a particular season of Telltale’s The Walking Dead, its first season has to be the premier, though its fourth is not that far behind in terms of pushing the gameplay forward.
 When the franchise started, it allowed players greater freedom in exploration and the all-important difficult decisions having genuine weight because of the connection to the characters.